Argentine Army: "Annihilation decrees"

 Meanwhile, the Guevarist People's Revolutionary Army (ERP), led by Roberto Santucho and inspired by Che Guevara's foco theory, began a rural insurgency in the province of Tucumán, in the mountainous northwest of Argentina.
 It started the campaign with no more than 100 men and women of the Marxist ERP guerrilla force and ended with about 300 in the mountains (including reinforcements in the form of the elite Montoneros 65-strong "Compañía de Monte" (Jungle Company) and the ERP's "Decididos de Córdoba" Urban Company), which the Argentine Army managed to defeat, but at a cost.

-On 5 January 1975, an Army DHC-6 transport plane was downed near the Monteros mountains, apparently shot down by the Guerrillas.
+On 5 January 1975, an Army DHC-6 transport plane was downed near the Monteros mountains, apparently shot down by the guerrillas.
 All thirteen on board were killed.
 The military believe a heavy machine gun had downed the aircraft.

 In response, Ítalo Luder, President of the National Assembly who acted as interim President substituting himself to Isabel Perón who was ill for a short period, signed in February 1975 the secret presidential decree 261, which ordered the army to neutralize and/or annihilate the insurgency in Tucumán, the smallest province of Argentina.
 Operativo Independencia gave power to the Armed Forces to "execute all military operations necessary for the effects of neutralizing or annihilating the action of subversive elements acting in the Province of Tucumán."
-Santucho had declared a 620 mi "liberated zone" in Tucuman and demanded Soviet-backed protection for its borders as well as proper treatment of captured guerrillas as POWs.
+Santucho had declared a 620 mi "liberated zone" in Tucumán and demanded Soviet-backed protection for its borders as well as proper treatment of captured guerrillas as POWs.

-The Argentine Army Fifth Brigade, then consisting of the 19th, 20th and 29th Mountain Infantry Regiments and commanded by Brigadier-General Acdel Vilas received the order to move to Famailla in the foothills of the Monteros mountains on 8 February 1975.
+The Argentine Army Fifth Brigade, then consisting of the 19th, 20th and 29th Mountain Infantry Regiments and commanded by Brigadier-General Acdel Vilas received the order to move to Famaillá in the foothills of the Monteros mountains on 8 February 1975.
 While fighting the guerrillas in the jungle, Vilas concentrated on uprooting the ERP support network in the towns, using tactics later adopted nationwide, as well as a civic action campaign.

 By July 1975, anti-guerrilla commandos were mounting search-and-destroy missions in the mountains.
 Army special forces discovered Santucho's base camp in August, then raided the ERP urban headquarters in September.
 Most of the Compañia de Monte's general staff was killed in October and was dispersed by the end of the year.